zeroSteiner/reflective-polymorphism/README.md

 ## Usage

+1. The build environment is Visual Studio 2017.
 1. Add `ReflectiveUnloader.c \ ReflectiveUnloader.h` to the desired project.
    Once added, call `ReflectiveUnloader()` with a handle to the module to unload and reconstruct.